grant-olson/grant-olson.github.io/_drafts/magloop.md

 One problem I had while learning about magloops was that things just didn't make sense!
-Everything I've read before said loop antennas need to be 1 wavelength, dipoles 1/2, and verticals 1/4 with ground radials.
+Everything I've read before said loop antennas need to be 1 wavelength loops, 1/2 wavelength dipoles, and 1/4 wavelength verticals with ground radials.
 How on earth can a loop that's only 1/8th to 1/4th a wavelength, fed by another element that's 1/5th the size of that (so 1/40th to 1/20th of a wavelength) even work at all?

 Lets get the very brief theory of operation out of the way as painlessly as possible:

 Start with the main loop.
-You have a single loop of wire attached to a capacitor that is used to finish tuning.
+You have a single loop of wire attached to a capacitor opposite the driven element.
 We know that a coil of wire creates an inductor.
-In this case the loop is a coil with exactly one turn and is indded an inductor!
+In this case the loop is a coil with exactly one turn and is indeed an inductor!
 Combined with the capacitor, we now have a [LC circuit](https://en.wikipedia.org/wiki/LC_circuit) which will resonate at appropriate frequencies.

 Next up is the driven element, the loop of wire connected to your transmitter and placed inside the main loop.
-Once again, even though this is a single loop, it's also a very simple 1 loop coil of wire, making it another inductor.
+Once again, even though this is a single loop, it's also a 1 loop coil of wire, making it another inductor.
 And what happens when you place two coils of wire next to each other?
 You get a [transformer](https://en.wikipedia.org/wiki/Transformer).
 The driven